February 20, 2026

 Fast Healthcare Interoperability Resources (FHIR)

 FHIR is a set of standards designed to simplify and secure healthcare data exchange.
-By providing a flexible framework for exchanging health information, FHIR facilitates integration across diverse healthcare systems while making sure compliance with privacy regulations and security protocols.
+By providing a flexible framework for exchanging health information, FHIR facilitates integration across diverse healthcare systems while ensuring compliance with privacy regulations and security protocols.

 Application Programming Interfaces (APIs)